Vidhya-bharathi-raj/Vidhya-bharathi-raj/README.md

 - 🤔 I'm actively seeking a Data Analyst related roles to leverage my skills in data science and analytics
 - 🌱 I have expertise in SQL, Excel, Power BI, and Python (for data science and machine learning)
--  👯 I’m looking to collaborate on Data Analysis, Machine Learning Projects
+-  👯 I’m looking to collaborate on Data Analysis, Data Science Projects
 - 💬 Ask me about Data Analysis, Data Science, Machine Learning

 <p>To contact me